Portuguese architecture: Modern architecture

 Although Portuguese architecture is usually associated with the internationally accredited Alvaro Siza, there are others equally responsible for the positive trends in current architecture.
 "Many Portuguese architects are sons of Siza, but Tavora is a grandfather to all of us".
 The influence of Sizas own teacher, Fernando Tavora, echoes across generations.

-The Fundação Calouste Gulbenkian, built in 1960s and designed by Rui Atouguia, Pedro Cid, and Alberto Pessoa, is one of the very best, defining examples of 20th-century Portuguese architecture.
+The Fundação Calouste Gulbenkian, built in 1960s and designed by Rui Atouguia, Pedro Cid, and Alberto Pessoa, is one of the best defining examples of 20th-century Portuguese architecture.

 In Portugal Tomás Taveira is also noteworthy, particularly due to stadium design.
 Other renowned Portuguese architects include Pancho Guedes, Gonçalo Byrne and António Maria Braga.

 Carrilho da Graça’s Centro de Documentação da Presidência da República (Documentation Archive of the President of the Portuguese Republic), is one of Lisbon's best-kept architectural secrets.

-There is a new generation of Portuguese architects with remarkable works being awarded internationally.
+Contemporary Portuguese architects have increasingly achieved international recognition for their works.

 The Prize Europe 40 Under 40, created by The European Centre for Architecture Art Design and Urban Studies and The Chicago Athenaeum: Museum of Architecture and Design, have awarded Filipa Frois Almeida, Hugo Reis, Diogo Aguiar, Raulino Silva e Bruno André with the Europe 40 Under 40 Prize.